Tuesday / October 25 / 2011

 For the first time in 25 years, I spent October 24th reflecting on the car accident as the accident, rather than my accident.

 Early in the day, I penned a blog post about how that day affected the hearts of an entire community.
 As I read the post, I realized it was the first time I communicated the accident not as the driver, but as though I was just anyone in the affected community.
 The sentiment was there regardless of whether or not I was even in the car.

 I’ve spent the majority of my life on this side of the accident, primarily in states outside New York.
 Moving back home has been… well, challenging.
 I’d be lying if I said it’s not a struggle living in the place where it all happened.

 For the first time in 25 years, I spent October 24th with a smile in my heart, celebrating life.

 I took the day off from work and allowed myself the freedom to remember in whatever way my heart desired.
 No plans.
 Just pure, raw, organic emotion.

-The air was warm for an October day in the Adirondacks as Skip and I drove over the windy mountain road.
-We visited Rockwell Falls, spied a beautiful doe, walked across the Bow Bridge, and took time to relish the smells of Fall.
+The air was warm for an October day in the Adirondacks as I drove over the windy mountain road.
+I visited Rockwell Falls, spied a beautiful doe, walked across the Bow Bridge, and took time to relish the smells of Fall.